WNBA's Seattle Storm endorses Biden-Harris ticket in rare move for a sports team

 'CUTE LITTLE WHITE GIRLS' MAKE SOCCER MORE POPULAR THAN BASKETBALL: SUE BIRD

-The post was retweeted by a team star, forward Breanna Stewart.
+The post was retweeted by Storm forward, Breanna Stewart.

 Ginny Gilder, one of the Storm's co-owners, also tweeted Wednesday that she and co-owners Lisa Brummel and Dawn Trudeau will be endorsing the Biden-Harris presidential ticket.